monazarghamipour/monazarghamipour.github.io/_pages/about.md

 <img src="images/phdthesis.tif" width="1000" />

 I also received my Master’s degree in Meteorology in 2019.
-My Master’s thesis, titled "Study of low-level wind field over Qeshm Island using the WRF model" involved analyzing wind patterns to evaluate the potential for wind energy, in the region.
+My Master’s thesis, titled "<i>Study of low-level wind field over Qeshm Island using the WRF model</i>" involved analyzing wind patterns to evaluate the potential for wind energy, in the region.
 These experiences have equipped me with a strong foundation in atmospheric modeling, data analysis, and research methodologies.